nextflow-io/training/docs/hello_nextflow/04_hello_modules.md

 nextflow run hello-modules.nf
 ```

-[TODO: Note where else config elements can be found and mention the order of precedence]
+You should see the same output as earlier.

+Note: Workflow parameters and other elements of configuration can be specified in several different places.
+When the same element is defined in more than one place, the conflict is resolved according to the order of precedence detailed in [this documentation](https://nextflow.io/docs/latest/config.html).

 ### Takeaway